eonist/GitSync-applescript/README.md

 **Q: Can the application auto start after reboots?** <br/>
 A: Yes, right click on the icon in the dock and hit start app on startup.

-**Q: What if there are conflicts while GitBot tries to commit, push or pull?** <br/>
+**Q: What if there are conflicts while GitSync tries to commit, push or pull?** <br/>
-A: GitBot takes a non-destructive approch when conflicts occur.
-If gitbot stumbles upon a conflict gitbot will try again in the next intervall until the user shuts gitbot down and resolves the issue via terminal, or the github app etc. then open GitBot again and it will continue operations as usual.
+A: GitSync takes a non-destructive approach when conflicts occur.
+If GitSync stumbles upon a conflict GitSync will try again in the next interval until the user shuts GitSync down and resolves the issue via terminal, or the Github app etc. then open GitSync again and it will continue operations as usual.

-**Q: What was the motivation behind building GitBot?** <br/>
+**Q: What was the motivation behind building GitSync?** <br/>
-A: I use [Textastic](http://www.textasticapp.com) alot on my IPhone and IPad.
+A: I use [Textastic](http://www.textasticapp.com) a lot on my IPhone and IPad.
 Textastic can edit code you have stored on an ftp server, but it doesn't support GitHub.
-So the process of syncronizing to GitHub gets in the way of having fun coding.
-So voila GitBot saw the light of day.
+So the process of synchronising to GitHub gets in the way of having fun coding.
+So voila GitSync saw the light of day.

 ###Todo's:
 - [x] Move repositories.xml into the app
 - [x] The export of xml data to repositories.xml
+- [x] The setup wizard
+- [ ] Clean up the comments in the "setup wizard"
+- [ ] Implement the Setup wizard into the GitSync.applescript file
-- [ ] The setup wizard
+- [ ] Replace the ok button in Setup wizard to a next button
+- [ ] In the wizard, implement a failsafe when the user enters the wrong type of data
 - [ ] Retrieve the remote account name from keychain
 - [ ] Implement the commands: i and c
 - [ ] The separation of Title and Description in a Commit msg
-- [ ] Stress-test when GitBot gets into trouble
+- [ ] Stress-test when GitSync gets into trouble
 - [ ] Test if you are prompted for a password when requesting from a new keychain
 - [ ] Add support for ssh authentication
 - [ ] Research git ignore
 - [ ] Rename project to GitSync?
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff?
-- [ ] **Bonus:** Instal git on server, and use it as origin instead of github for private projects
+- [ ] **Bonus:** Instal git on server, and use it as origin instead of Github for private projects
 - [ ] **Bonus:** Humanise commit messages